mercedes-benz/pipeliner/.github/ISSUE_TEMPLATE/pipeliner-bug-template.md

 ## Summary

-[//]: # (Summarize the bug encountered concisely)
+[//]: # (The bug encountered must be summarized concisely)

 ## Steps to reproduce

-[//]: # (How one can reproduce the issue - this is very important)
+[//]: # (How can the issue be reproduced?)

 ## What is the current bug behavior?

-[//]: # (What actually happens)
+[//]: # (What did it actually happen?)

 ## What is the expected correct behavior?

-[//]: # (What you should see instead)
+[//]: # (What should have been done instead?)

 ## Relevant logs and/or screenshots

-[//]: # (Paste any relevant logs - please use code blocks ``` --- ``` to format console output, logs, and code as it's hard to read otherwise.
-You can also add a Snippet and link it here.
-Check the markdown guide on GitHub for further tips)
+[//]: # (Any relevant log should be pasted in this section.
+Code blocks should be used ``` --- ``` to format the console output, logs, and code, as they are hard to read otherwise.
+Snippet can also be used and linked it here.
+Markdown guide on GitHub should be checked for further tips)

 ## Possible fixes

-[//]: # (If you can, link to the line of code that might be responsible for the problem)
+[//]: # (The code line number that might be responsible for the problem should be added when possible)

 ## Other relevant information

-[//]: # (Add the Pipeliner version.
-Substitute below the "x" by "1", "2" or the right version.
-Add more than one version if necessary)
+[//]: # (Pipeliner version should be added, more than one when appropriate)

 * Pipeliner version affected:

 ----
-[//]: # (To review information about possible relevant labels for this issue please view the list of labels: https://github.com/Daimler/pipeliner/labels )
+[//]: # (To review information about possible relevant labels for this issue the labels list should be reviewed: https://github.com/Daimler/pipeliner/labels )

 Acting on Behalf of MBition GmbH